Air Source Heat Pump Installation Costs

 Many people may be questioning the point of purchasing an air source heat pump when it seems to do the same job as a traditional boiler.
 However, investing in this machine will result in lower heating bills, cut the carbon footprint of your home and it will require little maintenance.

-Also, the UK government will soon introduce the Renewable Heat Incentive which will financially reward owners of air source heat pumps.
-The scheme is not due to be launched until late 2012 and details of the rewards are yet to be announced but rewards will be backdated for all systems installed since 2009.
+Also, the UK government will introduce the Renewable Heat Incentive which will financially reward owners of air source heat pumps.
+The scheme is not due to be launched until 2014 and details of the rewards are yet to be announced but rewards will be backdated for all systems installed since 2009.
+In the mean time the Renewable Heat Premium Payment (RHPP) has been introduced as a one off grant that will help with the initial costs of installation.
+In May 2013 this was increased from £850 to £1300 so there is no better time to invest in Air Source Heat Pumps.

 How much does an Air Source Heat Pump Cost?